sweehan/agent-post/README.md

-# AgentPost - AI-Powered Content Automation Suite
+# AgentPost - AI-Powered Content Agent System

-AgentPost is a modular, AI-powered content automation system that transforms ideas into blog posts and social media content.
+AgentPost is a modular, AI-powered content automation system that transforms ideas into blog posts and Instagram captions.
 Built with a modern ES6 architecture, it features two main applications sharing common components for maximum efficiency and maintainability.

+Support for more social media platforms: It can be easily upgraded to transform ideas into social media content for other platforms, e.g. X or Linkedin.

 ## 🚀 Overview